 Related terms: valve disease, strep throat, streptococcal infection

 Before antibiotic medicines became widely used, rheumatic fever was the single biggest cause of valve disease.
-Rheumatic fever is a condition that is a complication of untreated strep throat.
-Strep throat is caused by a group A streptococcal infection found in the throat.
+Rheumatic fever is a complication of untreated strep throat (caused by a group A streptococcal infection).

 Rheumatic fever can damage body tissues by causing them to swell, but its greatest danger lies in the damage it can do to your heart.
 More than half of the time, rheumatic fever leads to scarring of the heart's valves.
-This scarring can narrow the valve and make it harder for the valve to open properly or to close completely.
-In turn, your heart has to work harder to pump blood to the rest of your body.
+This scarring can narrow the valve and make it harder for the valve to open or close properly, causing your heart to work harder pumping blood to the rest of your body.
 This valve damage can lead to a condition called rheumatic heart disease, which, in time, can lead to congestive heart failure.

 What causes rheumatic fever?

 Rheumatic fever is not an infection itself, but rather the result of an untreated strep infection.
 When your body senses the strep infection, it sends antibodies to fight it.
 Sometimes, these antibodies attack the tissues of your joints or heart instead.
-If the antibodies attack your heart, they can cause your heart valves to swell, which can lead to scarring of the valve "doors."
-(The doors are called leaflets.)
-The scarred leaflets make it harder for the valve to either open or close properly, or both.
+If the antibodies attack your heart, they can cause your heart valves to swell, which can lead to scarring of the valve "doors" (called leaflets or cusps).